-Actions: The City anticipates that a future amendment to its Comprehensive Stormwater Management Plant will help collect more information needed to meet the MS4 map requirements of S5.B.3.a by August 1, 2023.
+Actions: The City anticipates that a future Comprehensive Stormwater Management Plan will help collect more information needed to meet the MS4 map requirements of S5.B.3.a by August 1, 2023.
+The updated Stormwater Management Plan was accepted by city council on May of 2023.
 This includes identifying fully described mapping standards, updating all outfall pipe information (i.e., size and material where known), and showing stormwater basins that discharge to the ground.

-Additionally, the City is on the legal revision stage to revise Pasco Municipal Code (PMC) Chapter 13.80 to effectively prohibit non-stormwater discharges into the MS4.
-The revision will address updated definitions for discharge types (e.g., Allowable, Conditionally Allowable, Prohibited), escalation of enforcement procedures and actions (e.g., fines and penalties for public/private property), and identify discharge types that are considered to be a significant source of pollutants to waters of the State.
-Additionally, the City plans to develop an effective compliance strategy in accordance with S5.B.3.b.
-To meet the requirements of the Permit, this revision of the PMC will be done by February 2, 2023.
+Additionally, the City completed the legal revision of Pasco Municipal Code (PMC) Chapter 13.80 to effectively prohibit non-stormwater discharges into the MS4.
+The revision addressed updated definitions for discharge types (e.g., Allowable, Conditionally Allowable, Prohibited), escalation of enforcement procedures and actions (e.g., fines and penalties for public/private property), and identify discharge types that are considered to be a significant source of pollutants to waters of the State.

-In 2022, the City's existing program for Illicit Discharge Detection and Elimination will continue in accordance with S5.B.3 of the 2019-2024 Permit.
+In 2024, the City's existing program for Illicit Discharge Detection and Elimination will continue in accordance with S5.B.3 of the 2019-2024 Permit.